datalad-handbook/book/docs/basics/101-136-filesystem.rst

 this way, the files would be available without configuring an external data store.

-To get a file out of the git-annex hands you need to *unannex* it.
+To get a file out of git-annex's hands you need to *unannex* it.
 This is done with the git-annex command :gitannexcmd:`unannex`.
 Let's see how it
 works: